w31r4/gokill/README.md

 ### Details Mode

 Press `i` on a selected process to open a details view showing PID, user, CPU/MEM, start time, and command.
-Press `q`, `esc`, or `i` again to return.
+Press `esc` to return to the list once you are done.

 ### Ports-only View